onyx-platform/onyx/doc/user-guide/state_management.md

 ### Summary

-Onyx provides the ability to perform stateful updates for segments which are calculated over [windows](LINKTOWINDOWINGDOC.MD#FIXME).
+Onyx provides the ability to perform stateful updates for segments which are calculated over [windows] (doc/user-guide/windowing.md).
 For example, a grouping task may accumulate incoming values for a number of keys over a global window.

 #### State Example